 No. We’ve experienced nearly 100% success in converting a wide variety of organisms to the CryoLC® and CryoHC® formats, and are therefore confident that we can do the same for you.
 However, in the event that we cannot achieve success with your in-house isolate, we feel it is more important to inform you as quickly as possible of the outcome and recommend alternatives, rather than charge you for our efforts.

 A CryoLC® or CryoHC® product manufactured from a non-fastidious aerobic bacterium, which represents the vast majority of organisms we process, typically requires less than four weeks.
 Slow-growers (e.g., filamentous fungi) may require more time.
 The typical four-week lead time is ideal for certain GMP activities.
 For example, if implementation of an in-house isolate into your media growth promotion program is identified as a corrective action during investigation of a non-conformance, this action can be implemented before the 30-day due date for completion of the investigation.

-Be sure to review our current average delivery lead time.
-From January 2015 to December 2016, we succeeded in delivering products to our clients in less than two weeks on average!
+Be sure to review our average delivery lead time.
+From 2015 to 2020, we succeeded in delivering products to our clients in 16-18 days on average!

 Although we have a robust manufacturing process, we have no prior experience with your particular in-house isolate.
 We recommend a “retest date” of six months from the date of manufacture, reflected on your Certificate of Analysis, which is based upon our experience with a wide variety of wild-type organisms.
 Importantly, we monitor the concentration of your product throughout this six-month period up to the retest date.
 Although extremely rare, in the event of an observed adverse trend in concentration, we will immediately notify you to discuss options.
 There is no charge for this testing.